aegeanthompson/lessons/README.md

 ## What is CSS Grid?

-CSS Grid Layout is a two-dimensional layout system (which means it includes both columns and rows) with its emphasis on rows and columns.
+CSS Grid Layout is a two-dimensional layout system (which means it includes both columns and rows).
 So far we've been using Flexbox which is very useful, but is only a one-dimensional system (it controls either columns OR rows).
 You can actually use Flexbox and Grid together.

+Grid is a very useful when you need to custom your layout beyond the capabilities of floats or Flexbox.

 ### Can I use grid?